List of Hot Country Singles number ones of 1984: Chart history

-Although primarily associated with Latin music, Spanish singer Julio Iglesias had a country number one in 1984 duetting with Willie Nelson.
+Although primarily associated with Latin music, Spanish singer Julio Iglesias had a country number one in 1984 collaborating with Willie Nelson.

 Canadian singer Anne Murray had two chart-toppers in 1984.

 Johnny Lee was another act to top the chart twice during the year.

 Exile had their first number-one country single in 1984, and would go on to have three by year's end.
 The band had previously had a number-one pop hit in 1978 with "Kiss You All Over" before shifting to country in the 1980s.